In this piece, we’ll break down this popular acronym, discuss the benefits, and then look at your next steps.

 What is CRO?

 Conversions are the actions or outcomes that you want your users to take when they visit your website.
-Conversions could be getting people to visit a specific page, downloading a document, registering for your newsletter or making a purchase.
+For example, conversions could be getting people to visit a specific page, download a document, register for your newsletter, or make a purchase.
 The rate is how many of these you get in a particular time period.
 Therefore, your conversion rate should be measurable, i.e. 10% of all monthly website visitors download your brochure.

 Once you’ve established your conversion rate, the next step is optimisation.
 This is where you look at how to improve the rate of conversions, i.e. if the goal is to increase all monthly brochure downloads by 5%, you would need to look at how we can optimise your website (and the user experience) to achieve this.

 How can CRO benefit your business?

 The whole point of CRO is about turning website visitors into customers, so the better it is, the more successful your website will be.
 It also helps you to: